 Each year the university awards up to 55 new RIA awards.
 These awards are equally apportioned among eligible in-unit faculty.
 Academic Affairs provides the funding for these awards.

-Click HERE to see list of past RIA recipeints.
+Click HERE to see RIA criteria.

 The University of Central Florida’s Teaching Incentive Program (TIP) rewards teaching productivity and excellence.
 Each academic year, the university shall make available up to 55 TIP awards.
 The TIP award recognizes in-unit employee contributions to the university’s key goals of offering the best undergraduate education available in Florida and achieving international prominence in key programs of graduate study.